redinzane/RealisticChat/Readme.md

 A Plugin that changes the way Minecraft's chat works to something more realistic.

-**Author:** Moritz Schwab (with some help and contribution by Thomas Richner).
+**Author:** Moritz Schwab (with some help and contribution by Thomas Richner.
+This file is also inspired by his work).

 **License:** [GNU General Public License, version 3 (GPL-3.0)](http://opensource.org/licenses/gpl-3.0)

-Credit to redinzane for the configuration file handling.

 ### How to install:

 Build it or get a release from here or dev.bukkit, drop into Bukkit's plugin directory.

 ###Features
--Ranged chat featuring talking, whispering and 4 kinds of yelling, all with configurable ranges and in the case of yelling, configurable hunger cost.
+- Ranged chat featuring talking, whispering and 4 kinds of yelling, all with configurable ranges and in the case of yelling, configurable hunger cost.
--A cell phone system, allowing players to communicate over long distances using a clock item (optionally with a configurable name), featuring conference calls of configurable size.
+- A cell phone system, allowing players to communicate over long distances using a clock item (optionally with a configurable name), featuring conference calls of configurable size.
--Cell towers (optional), of configurable range and required height, with configurable base blocks.
+- Cell towers (optional), of configurable range and required height, with configurable base blocks.
--Database logging and console output of all chat.
+- Database logging and console output of all chat.
 Database is laid out as follows: A conversation UUID to identify unique cell conversations, player UUID of the player chatting, their name, the type of chat, everyone who heard, the message and a timestamp.

 ### How to build a cell tower: